threefoldtecharchive/jumpscaleX_archived/docs/Internals/StoryBasedWorking.md

 ## principles

 - only work items attached to story (in other words story needs to exist) or critical bug where in scrum was defined we need to work on it
-- story = issue with lavel type_story
+- story = issue with level type_story

 ### reporting